 “I thought I was going there to see what I could give them.
 Actually, they did something for me because my heart was in a lot of pain.
 They offered me a little bit of a peace,” Bevelynn Bravo of Mothers with a Message told KPBS in 2019.
 “And it just heals your heart.”

 “Victims have a need to be in a dialogue,” Jacques explained.
 “It’s not to find closure, and it’s not for everyone.
 But, for certain people, it engages a bond between victims and offenders that allows healing to take place.”

 Dee Lovette, ASP’s Community Resources Manager, knows the impact is shared.

 “The GRIP program takes a shell of a man and transforms him into a person who is now able to acknowledge fault, forgiveness, and remorse,” Lovette said.

-Normally, during NCVRW, ASP and other prisons throughout the state welcome visitors for special victim impact gatherings and fundraisers that honor and support the victim and survivor community.
+Normally, during NCVRW, ASP and other prisons throughout the state welcome visitors for special victim impact gatherings.

 This year, as CDCR combats the spread of COVID-19 with limited movement and guests, this cohesive effort will lack much of its luster.
 However, a few programs (like GRIP) have found a way to continue their good work.